-Viento has a day-use area with easy access to the Columbia River and some thrilling windsurfing.
-There's a great picnic area right next to a wonderful, babbling creek.
+Viento’s day-use area has easy access to the Columbia River and some thrilling windsurfing.
+There's a peaceful picnic next to a babbling creek.
+A day-use parking permit is required for non-campers.

 Campground is closed November 1 through Mid March